-’The struggle continues’: Spike Lee on racism, conspiracy theories and storytelling
+‘The struggle continues’: Spike Lee on racism, conspiracy theories and storytelling

 The seminal filmmaker on the power of storytelling, conspiracy theories and the endless reach of racism

 Spike Lee, 64, is an award-winning filmmaker, cultural icon, social critic and die-hard New York Knicks fan whose career includes directing, producing, writing and acting in feature and documentary films, most recently the HBO documentary “NYC Epicenters: 9/11➔2021½.”
 His vast body of work — close to 40 films — has won numerous awards, including an Academy Award (best adapted screenplay) for “BlacKkKlansman” and an Emmy Award for the documentary “When the Levees Broke.”
+Lee’s book “SPIKE,” a career-spanning monograph of his work and life, was released in late 2021.

 Through his bold and provocative storytelling, Lee has been an important voice on race, racism and other social issues for three decades, and he will receive the Director’s Guild Lifetime Achievement Award in March.
 Lee’s company, 40 Acres and a Mule Filmworks, is based in his home borough, “Da People’s Republic of Brooklyn,” and he lives in Manhattan with his family.